Dark Red Foliage Plants

 Combining different shades and textures of red foliage can create a visually interesting and dynamic landscape.
 For example, a dark red Japanese maple can be planted next to a burgundy-colored ninebark and a bright red barberry to create a stunning display of color and texture.
 The different shades and textures of red will create a sense of depth and interest in your landscape.

-See also Fall Planting Zone 7b
+See also Poolside Plants Zone 7

 Care and Maintenance of Dark Red Foliage Plants